BSN vs RN: What Is the Difference?

 - Intensive care unit (ICU) nurse

 - Orthopedic nurse

-Yet, even though the above entry-level job options are available for both RNs and BSN-level RNs, BSN-educated nurses usually have more duties than RNs that only obtained an ADN degree.
+Yet, even though entry-level job options are available for both RNs with an ADN and BSN level RNs, the latter usually have more duties than the former.

-BSN level nurses also have more job options to choose from, for example in public health or education.
+BSN level nurses can also work in other fields, such as in public health or education.
 Here are some of the nursing specialties for which employers need BSN level RNs (or prioritize hiring nurses who do):

 - Military nurse

 - Travel nurse

 - Public health nurse